-If you're wondering what a good credit score for an auto loan is, the answer is: It depends.
+There's no set minimum credit score required to get an auto loan.
 It's possible to get approved for an auto loan with just about any credit score, but the better your credit history, the bigger your chances of getting approved with favorable terms.

 Here's what you need to know about how your credit score affects a car loan, what credit score you need to get approved and other things to consider before applying.

 The first thing you need to know about your credit score and auto loans is that auto lenders may use a different credit scoring model than you're used to seeing when you check your own credit.
 Depending on the lender, they may use one of the following: